Data security tips to keep your business information safe

-Email security protocols (e.g., don’t click on links in suspicious emails)
+- Email security information (e.g., don’t click on questionable links in emails)

 4. Back up your files

-Frequent and complete encrypted backups help protect your business from scammers who may attempt to extort your data using ransomware.
+Frequent and complete encrypted backups help protect you from scammers focused on attempts to extort your data with ransomware.

 5. Keep records — and take proper care of them

-Maintain detailed records of purchases to catch phony invoices and fraudulent credit card charges right away.
+Maintain detailed records of purchases to catch phony invoices and credit card charges right away.

-When storing records — particularly sensitive information — limit access and ensure those individuals with access clearly understand security protocols.
+When storing records — particularly sensitive information — limit who has access, making sure those individuals clearly understand security protocols.

-Take extra care when transmitting sensitive company or customer information via email.
-When emailing sensitive information, ensure the message is encrypted so that unauthorized individuals or organizations cannot view the data.
+Take extra care when transmitting sensitive information; some information should not be shared via email.
+If you must email sensitive information, ensure the message is encrypted so that unauthorized individuals or organizations cannot view data.

-When it comes time to dispose of records, shred paper records and completely delete digital files.
+When it comes time to dispose of records, shred papers and completely delete digital files.

 6. Keep your systems safe and up to date